developwithpassion/blog.developwithpassion.com/source/_posts/2013-01-08-2013-course-schedule.markdown

 Currently the course load is small, but you can expect to see additions as Jon and I coordinate further iterations of the [Gamecrash](http://www.developwithpassion.com/training/game_crash) bootcamp over the course of the year.

-My personal course load for this year is cut down a little as our family is looking forward to a bit more time at home this year.
 Personally, I will be hosting courses in the following locations:

 * Calgary,AB
 * Denver, CO